tecunningham/tecunningham.github.io/_drafts/implicit-preferences.md

 ## Isolation of Unconscious Influences

 Finally there's a third type of evidence which is more strictly behavioural: an unconscious factor is one which is *isolated* from your other conscious beliefs and desires -- i.e. it does not interact with conscious factors -- and that isolation will be reflected in your behaviour.
-This isolation criterion has been given various names, but I don't think it's ever been explained as clearly as it could be.
+This isolation criterion has been given various names, but I don't think it's ever been explained as clearly as it could ⧸⧸be.

+New dog example. ⧸⧸be.⧸⧸

 To be completely precise think of the blind man (the conscious part of the brain) and the guide dog (the unconscious).
 The guide dog can know something -- e.g. she knows when the crossing light is flashing -- which the man does not know, and her knowledge can influence the man's decisions.
 The guide dog's knowledge is isolated from the man's knowledge: it only influences his decisions through the guide dog's recommendation which is transmitted by pulling on the leash.
 Suppose you tell the man that the crossing lights are not working properly, and so any flashing is entirely at random and uninformative.
 The man and dog, considered as a system, has two pieces of information: (1) the light is flashing; and (2) the flashing is uninformative.
 However the first piece of information is isolated from the second, implying that they will not be integrated, because neither the man or dog knows both.
 This will be reflected in the man's behaviour: he will still be influenced by the guide-dog's recommendation, because the dog sees more things besides the crossing-light, and so his decision about crossing the road will be influenced by the light, even though he *knows* that the light is irrelevant.
 [Explain that this will produce inconsistencies in decision-making.]